 Patagonia lives up to this statement by actively preserving national parks in the US, donating 1% of its revenue to environmental organizations, and investing in renewable energy.

-If your company is in an industry generally mistrusted by the public, such as financial services, you have to work extra hard at earning customers’ trust.
-In such a scenario, developing a customer-conscious campaign becomes of prime importance.
+If your company operates within an industry sector generally mistrusted by the public, such as financial services, you have to work extra hard to earn customers’ trust.
+Developing customer-conscious campaigns becomes of the utmost importance.

-Building long-lasting customer relationships are critical in a world that’s rapidly becoming noisier.
+Building long-lasting customer relationships is a critical business skill in a world that’s rapidly becoming more competitive.
 If you want your brand to stand out, give customers reasons to care about you.
-That means going beyond CRM and truly looking into customer relationship optimization.
-You can get started on this mission by experimenting with the tips shared in this post.
+That means going beyond CRM and truly optimizing your customer relationships, making use of a number of different factors.
+Start on your way by experimenting with the tips shared in this post.
 Remember, every business is different, but the core principles of success will always remain the same.

 So, what are you waiting for?
-Optimize your customer relationships today.
+Go and optimize your customer relationships today.